-When a midwife or nurse qualifies and then gets employment, they are expected to work as a ‘volunteer’ for one year to pay back the government for their training.
-These volunteer midwives are usually only paid 50,000 shillings a month which is around £10.
+When a midwife or nurse first qualifies in Uganda, they are expected to work as a ‘volunteer’ for one year to pay back the government for their training.
+These volunteer midwives are usually only paid 50,000 Ugandan shillings (roughly £10).

 £25 per month supports a volunteer midwife with living costs.